What is Hustle Entrepreneurship?

 The guy who sells you stocks is a hustler, the guy whose stock he’s selling because he just had an IPO is an entrepreneur.
 A consultant and the guy who owns the consulting company.
 Highest tax bracket versus lowest tax bracket (or even no tax bracket), you get the idea.
 A hustler must continue hustling or his income will suffer.
 An entrepreneur can pick and choose when to hustle and when to strategize for the future.
 Both are after the same thing, financial freedom and wealth, but unfortunately only one will actually accomplish that.
 1099 vs Schedule K-1, all you entrepreneurs already know what that means.

 Hustling should be a means to an end, not the end itself.
-Like I said before, most entrepreneurs were (and actually still are) hustlers, they just evolved and converted their hustle into a system that can attract other hustlers to work in for them.
+Like I said before, most entrepreneurs were (and actually still are) hustlers, they just evolved and converted their hustle into a system that can attract other hustlers to work for them.
 Making the next sale is what is important to a hustler, building a company and leading his team is what the entrepreneur is focused on.
 The entrepreneur builds the system that the hustler works in.

 Being a hustler is not bad, but for a hustler to not evolve into an entrepreneur is a sad shame.
 Sometimes entrepreneurs fall back into the hustler mentality.

-Maybe the company had a rough quarter and long term aspirations must be sacrificed in order to make payroll and pay the bills.
-Sometimes the entrepreneur may feel that shortcuts need to be made in order to meet short term goals.
+Maybe the company had a rough quarter and long-term aspirations must be sacrificed in order to make payroll and pay the bills.
+Sometimes the entrepreneur may feel that shortcuts need to be made in order to meet short-term goals.

 What is “hustler mode”?